pivotal/docs-tas-adapter/install-to-air-gapped.md

 After the images are relocated:

-1. Create a namespace called `tas-adapter-install` for deploying Application Service Adapter to your cluster.
+1. Verify that the `tap-install` namespace exists in your cluster.

     ```bash
-    kubectl create ns tas-adapter-install
+    kubectl get ns tap-install
     ```

-2. Create an image pull secret to store credentials to your internal registry.
-These are required so that the cluster can pull images from the internal registry.
+    The output should list the status of the `tap-install` namespace:
     ```bash
+    NAME          STATUS   AGE
+    tap-install   Active   2d
+    ```

+1. Create a registry secret to store your registry credentials in the `tap-install` namespace.
+These are required so that the Kubernetes cluster can pull images for the Application Service Adapter system from the internal registry.

+    ```bash
-    tanzu secret registry add internal-image-registry \
+    tanzu secret registry add internal-tas-adapter-registry \
       --username <INTERNAL-REGISTRY-USERNAME> \
       --password <INTERNAL-REGISTRY-PASSWORD> \
       --server <INTERNAL-REGISTRY> \
+      --export-to-all-namespaces \
-      --export-to-all-namespaces --yes \
+      --yes \
-      --namespace tas-adapter-install
+      --namespace tap-install
     ```

    Where `INTERNAL-REGISTRY-USERNAME` and `INTERNAL-REGISTRY-PASSWORD` are your credentials for `INTERNAL-REGISTRY`.

-3. Add the Application Service Adapter package repository to the cluster.
+1. Add the Application Service Adapter package repository to the cluster.

     ```bash
     tanzu package repository add tas-adapter-repository \
-      --url <INTERNAL-REGISTRY> /tas-adapter-package-repo:0.10.0 \
+      --url <INTERNAL-REGISTRY>/tas-adapter-package-repo:${TAS_ADAPTER_VERSION} \
-      --namespace tas-adapter-install
+      --namespace tap-install
     ```
-4. Verify that the package repository contains the Application Service Adapter package.
+1. Verify that the package repository contains the Application Service Adapter package.

     ```bash
     tanzu package available list \
-      --namespace tas-adapter-install
+      --namespace tap-install
     ```

    The output includes the Application Service Adapter package: